davish/GloveCopter/blog.md

 ## Improving the code ##
 ### 12/16/12 ###

-Yeasterday and today all I was working on really was taking out some of the kinks.
-You can check out the commits from
+Yesterday and today all I was working on really was taking out some of the kinks.
+You can check out the commits from those two days on [GitHub][8] if you're interested.
+I really need to work out the trim though, right now I have to tilt my hand to the right to get the copter flying steady.
+Once I get the final parts and build I'll probably add a pot for trim.

 [1]: http://hackaday.com/2012/12/08/more-fun-with-syma-107-reverse-engineering/